andyatkinson/andyatkinson.github.io/about.md

 ---

 ## Summary
 Andrew is a Software Engineer and PostgreSQL specialist who builds high performance web applications.
-Recently working with Aura Frames and various consulting clients, and Microsoft and Groupon in the past.
+Recently he's worked with Aura Frames and consulting clients, and Microsoft and Groupon in the past.

 Andrew wrote [*High Performance PostgreSQL for Rails*](/pgrailsbook) published in 2024, a bestselling book published by Pragmatic Bookshelf, read by thousands of software engineers, and regularly appearing as the #1 ranked book in the Ruby programming category on Amazon.com.